MicrosoftDocs/security/security-docs/operations/ingest-data-sources.md

 1. Focus on setting up free data sources to ingest:

     1. Azure Activity Logs:
-        Ingesting Azure Activity Logs is **critical** in enabling Sentinel to provide a single-pane of glass view across the environment.
+        Ingesting Azure Activity Logs is **critical** in enabling Microsoft Sentinel to provide a single-pane of glass view across the environment.
     2. Office 365 Audit Logs, including all SharePoint activity, Exchange admin activity, and Teams.
     3. Security alerts, including alerts from Microsoft Defender for Cloud, Microsoft Defender XDR, Microsoft Defender for Office 365, Microsoft Defender for Identity, and Microsoft Defender for Endpoint:

-        1. Ingesting security alerts into Sentinel enables it to be the "central pane of incident management" across the environment.
+        1. Ingesting security alerts into Microsoft Sentinel enables it to be the "central pane of incident management" across the environment.

-        2. Incident investigation starts in Sentinel and should continue in the Microsoft Defender portal or Defender for Cloud, if deeper analysis is required.
+        2. Incident investigation starts in Microsoft Sentinel and should continue in the Microsoft Defender portal or Defender for Cloud, if deeper analysis is required.

         >[!NOTE]
-        >If you have enabled the Microsoft Defender XDR connector, a bi-directional sync between 365 Defender Incidents and Sentinel is automatically established.
+        >If you have enabled the Microsoft Defender XDR connector, a bi-directional sync between 365 Defender Incidents and Microsoft Sentinel is automatically established.
 To avoid creating duplicate incidents for the same alerts, we recommend that customer turn off all **Microsoft incident creation rules** for Microsoft Defender XDR-integrated products (Defender for Endpoint, Defender for Identity, Defender for Office 365, Defender for Cloud Apps, and Microsoft Entra ID Protection).
 For more information, see [Microsoft Defender XDR incidents and Microsoft incident creation rules](/azure/sentinel/microsoft-365-defender-sentinel-integration#microsoft-365-defender-incidents-and-microsoft-incident-creation-rules).

     4. Microsoft Defender for Cloud Apps Alerts.